Augmenta-tech/Augmenta-scanner/README.md

 ### Output
 - OSC output to touchdesigner for more advance visuals project to the floor

-## USE
-This tool was made to be used as a creative instrument in Ableton Live.
-Do not hesitate to experiment with the plugin in order to make your project and composition idea interactive.
-Have fun !

-## TouchDesigner
+## TouchDesigner example

-IP and port outputs to touchdesigner are accessible with the plugin.
-They send the scanner movement data, and the people passing information on the scan bar.
-You can use the touchdesigner example session available in this gituhb.
+The scanner bar can be sent to other software with the OSC Output.

+How to use
+- Start Touch Designer example
+- In Augmenta scanner : Add the ip and port output to Touch Designer
+- In Augmenta simulator or Fusion : Send Augmenta data to Touch Designer

+Enjoy the visuals :)

 ![TDMovieOut 0](https://user-images.githubusercontent.com/104997324/168085144-4439c682-2fae-4081-915c-b87bc621d915.gif)

 ## Credits

-Designed & developped by Guillaume BREVET & AUGMENTA
+Designed & developped by Guillaume BREVET, David-Alexandre CHANEL and Romain CONSTANT + the Augmenta team